 ~ Packet contains 10 seeds.

-Capsicum chinense strains require a great deal of attention during the germination process.
-Moisture and a constant and consistent heat range must be maintained.
+ALL Capsicum chinense strains require a great deal of attention during the germination process.
+Moisture and a constant and consistent heat range must be maintained for all varieties.
 Place the seeds in sterile media and cover 1/4” deep.
-Provide 85°F bottom heat, bright light and keep moist at all times.
-Seeds will germinate in 7 - 21 days.
+Provide 85°F bottom heat, and a bright grow light above them, and keep moist at all times.
+Seeds will germinate in 14-28 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
 Plant them directly into rich soil, 30” apart or into containers.

 All of our seeds are GMO-free.